johnguyen23/git-practice/README.md

 - git add: Add changes from working directory to staging area
 - git commit: Commit changes from staging area to current branch
 - git config: Set or get configuration
+- git log: Show history of project commits

+## Commit messages

+Default editor is vim (this can be changed)
+ - `i` to enter